 Improving digital connectivity will reduce people's travel, allowing home-working.
 We will also facilitate and encourage change to more sustainable modes and more efficient vehicles through a range of measures.
 We will explore opportunities to participate in projects and trials to decarbonise the transport system including delivery solutions by for example autonomous or semi-autonomous electric vehicles / pods to reduce the numbers of van related delivery trips.
 We will develop and deliver a behaviour change programme under the brand of Travel Norfolk.
 This will act as a journey planner that encourages and provides information on sustainable travel.
 We will launch a targeted marketing campaign aimed at getting people back on the bus through our Bus Service Improvement Plan.
 We have developed and adopted an electric vehicle strategy and will now focus on its delivery to facilitate faster switch to electric vehicles.
 Our initial action here is to work with partners on delivery of the Charge Collective project to ensure early roll-out of on-street charging points in Norwich.
-We will continue our bike hire scheme in Norwich, which has been very successful.
 We will investigate their roll-out to other locations.
 Our trial of e-scooters in Norwich and Great Yarmouth is also proving successful and we will continue to work on this with the Department of Transport to establish if these can become permanent measures and, again, if it can be rolled-out to other locations.
 We will continue to monitor the trials and reflect any learning points in future roll-outs.